brownplt/B2T2/ExamplePrograms.md

 ## Gradebook 2

-This example also computes the average quiz score for each student in `tableGF`.
+This example also computes the average quiz score for each student in `gradebook`.
 It computes quiz column names by concatenating `"quiz"` with numbers.
 This example is interesting because the type system needs to understand the connection between the computed column names and the type of those columns (i.e. numeric).

 ```lua
 > quizColNames =